 The Reception Conditions Regulations permits a person who has been waiting more than six months for a first instance decision to apply for labour market access.
 Labour market access consists of permission to be self-employed or to be employed in most sectors of the economy, with an absolute ban on employment in public bodies, such as the Civil Service, Local Authorities, or companies/entities majority owned by the Government or established by way of legislation.

-As a result of the COVID-19 pandemic, in December 2021, the Minister for Justice, Helen McEntee announced a further temporary extension of immigration and international protection permissions, until 31 May 2022.
-This extension applies to permissions that are due to expire between 15 January 2022 and 31 May 2022 and includes permissions that have already been extended by the previous eight temporary extensions since March 2020.
-The extension applies to labour market access permission whereby an applicant has not yet received a final decision on their international protection claim and the applicant holds a current, valid permission or a permission that has already been extended under the previous notices issued.
+As a result of the COVID-19 pandemic, in December 2021, the Minister for Justice, Helen McEntee announced a further and final temporary extension of immigration and international protection permissions, until 31 May 2022.
+This extension applied to permissions that were due to expire between 15 January 2022 and 31 May 2022 and included permissions that had already been extended by the previous eight temporary extensions since March 2020.
+The extension also applied to labour market access permission whereby an applicant had not yet received a final decision on their international protection claim and the applicant held a current, valid permission or a permission that had already been extended under the previous notices issued.

 In practice, labour market access applications are accepted once a person has been waiting for five months for a first instance decision in order to prevent delays once the six-month period has elapsed.

 Once a person has been granted permission prior to receiving a first instance decision, that permission lasts throughout any subsequent appeal process.
 However, if a person has already received a first instance decision, they will not be able to access the labour market no matter how long they may be waiting for a resolution to an appeal.
 This means that, despite the right to work constituting a significant positive development for newly arrived protection applicants, those who had been in Ireland the longest and who had already received a first instance decision did not benefit from this change.